spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 <aside class="block-torn-paper">

 **Quest: Kill the Security Chief:** The Champion asks that you kill the Security Chief if you get the opportunity, to end her sadistic treatment of her prisoners.
 If you do, she will reward you with her favorite weapon.
-(More importantly, it will reduce the effectiveness of all remaining security forces.)

 </aside>